-If 'chair' actually referred to a thing, it would have to refer to red chairs and blue chairs and tall chairs and short chairs.
+To refer to a thing, 'chair' must refer to red chairs and blue chairs and tall chairs and short chairs.
 We can give a name to commonalities among particular sensations, but this is just a name.

 In such things we ought to think with the learned, and speak with the vulgar (Principles §51).